XanDev3/odin-blog-api/README.md

 5.  **Admin Protected Routes:**
     -   Some routes are meant to be used by Admin users only.
     -   Signup will not grant `isAdmin` to the user created and this api has no functionality to create admins.
 This is intentional;In order to protect these operations from anyone without DB access to change the content of the live site.
     -   If you would like to create an Admin user you will have to manually create one in your MongoDB instance.
-Or write the functionality to create Admins in your application.
+Or alternatively add the functionality to create Admins in your application however you see fit.

 ## Data Diagram
 ![Diagram](/public/images/DBdiagram.png)